The Information We Collect at Your Request

 - for research, planning, and troubleshooting problems;

-to third-party contractors that provide services (e.g. email notifications) to Nickels and are bound by these same privacy restrictions;
+- to other third-party contractors that provide services (e.g. email notifications) to Nickels and are bound by these same privacy restrictions;

 - tto enforce Nickels’ Terms of Service;

 Nickels’ Use of Aggregated Personal Data That Doesn’t Identify You

 Nickels may use and disclose anonymous or aggregate personal data, which does not identify you individually, to:

 - Users of the Service for purposes of comparison to the broader community (for example, how much you owe in student loans compared to an average borrower);

 - Organizations approved by Nickels for research about how to better support people with credit card debt, federal student loans and similar issues; and